Trustroots/trustroots/docs/React.md

 Create a react component with a path `modules/**/client/components/SomeName.component.js`.
 It will get imported to Angular [automatically](https://github.com/Trustroots/trustroots/blob/master/config/webpack/entries/main.js).
 Then you can use this component within Angular like `<some-name></some-name>`.
 See an [example component](https://github.com/Trustroots/trustroots/blob/master/modules/pages/client/components/Volunteering.component.js).

-_Please note: When you create a React component which is not imported to Angular (i.e. when it's used in other React components only), skip the `component` in the filename (name it just SomeName.js)._
+_Please note: When you create a React component which is not imported to Angular (i.e. when it's used in other React components only), skip the `component` in the filename - name it just `SomeName.js`._

 ## Issues and solutions